SaerTrial/SaerTrial.github.io/_posts/2025-07-21-extended-qemu.md

 This post details how to create a custom board in QEMU.
 Before getting our hands dirty, let me give you some brief introduction about QEMU.
 QEMU is a very popular tool in system security academia, and a lot of researchers have made custom changes to implement some dedicated functionality, e.g., fuzzing, instrumentation, program analysis, fault injection.

 Moreover, embedded software engineers can benefit from QEMU by creating a prototype board and developing firmware without actually designing a board in the PCB level.
 However, there are already many building blocks in QEMU and we do not need to build every wheel from scratch, e.g., interrupt controller, CPU.
 Hence, this post attempts to clarity these steps to ease difficulty in development.
 In this post, I base QEMU 10.0.2 to implement necessary peripherals to emulate our toy firmware binary built for `STM32H7S78-DK`.
-This post assocates to one of my [QEMU-STM32H7S78-DK](https://github.com/SaerTrial/QEMU-STM32H7S78-DK).
+This post assocates to [QEMU-STM32H7S78-DK](https://github.com/SaerTrial/QEMU-STM32H7S78-DK).
 Interesting readers can look into commits to see changes made.

 # What board do you want to extend?